cybertec-postgresql/pgwatch/docs/custom_installation.md

 Relevant gatherer parameters / env. vars: `--config / PW_CONFIG` and `--metrics-folder / PW_METRICS_FOLDER`.

-For details on individual steps like installing pgwatch3 see the above paragraph.
+For details on individual steps like installing pgwatch see the above paragraph.